 Foreign transaction fees

-Without a doubt, foreign transaction fees is the number one travel fee you want to avoid.
-What most people don’t realize is that anytime you charge a foreign currency to your credit card, you get charged a fee of 2.5% on top of the spread.
-This fee also applies to when you use ATMs and what’s even more annoying is that some banks in Canada have upper that fee to 3.5% when you withdraw cash from an ATM outside of Canada.
 The good thing is that you can avoid this fee if you use a credit card without foreign transaction fees.
-If you need to get cash, I recommend using STACK, this prepaid card doesn’t charge any foreign transaction fees or ATM fees (although some foreign ATM fees may charge a one time fee).
+If you need to get cash, I recommend using STACK, this prepaid card doesn’t charge any foreign transaction fees or ATM fees (although some foreign ATM fees may charge a one-time fee).
 Best of all, if you sign up with my referral link, you’ll get $5 for free!
 You must click the link via your mobile device for it to work.

 Dynamic currency exchange

-If you’re travelling abroad and you’re ever given the option to pay in your home currency or the local currency when paying with a credit card, always select the local currency.
-The home currency option (known formally as the dynamic currency exchange) is set directly by the merchant and you better believe that they’re going to charge you a premium.
-It’s not uncommon to see the dynamic currency exchange set at 3-5% on top of the spot rate, whereas VISA or Mastercard would charge just 2.5%.
-Even if you have a credit card without foreign transaction fees, you’ll be charged extra if you select to pay in Canadian dollars.
-It should also be noted that quite often the prompt for Canadian dollars or the local currency is in the local language, so don’t let the sales rep just keep pressing OK or continue for you.
+It’s not uncommon to see the dynamic currency exchange set at a higher rate compared to the formal exchange rate set by the credit card issuer (Amex, Visa, Mastercard).
+Even if you have a credit card without foreign transaction fees, you’ll be charged extra if you select to pay in Canadian dollars (since the fee is baked in already).
+Keep in mind that quite often the prompt for your home currency or the local currency is in the local language, so don’t let the sales rep just keep pressing OK or continue for you.

 Checked baggage fees